Vishnuvarthan007/Data_analytics/README.md

 7)Web Integration

-* Dashboard and Story embed with UI With Flask
+* Dashboard and Story embed with UI